astropy/specutils/docs/specutils/specwcs.rst

 .. currentmodule:: specutils.wcs.specwcs

-In its simplest form a spectrum is a one-dimensional array storing the flux information.
+In its simplest representation a spectrum is a one-dimensional array storing the flux information.
 In this form pixel indices form a coordinate system for the spectrum.
 In most cases, however, the data has been calibrated in a way that allows a mapping between pixel coordinates and physical coordinates.
 These transformations are often referred to as a world coordinate system (WCS) and can be thought of as functions: